twosixlabs/armory/docs/sweep_attacks.md

 Armory supports running adversarial attacks which "sweep" over a range of values for specified attack parameters (e.g. `"eps"`).
 This helps automate the process of determining at what attack parameter values (i.e. perturbation budget) a defense is no longer robust.
+The attack returns the weakest-strength adversarial example that is successful, or the original input if the attack fails at all values.

 To enable such an attack, set `attack_config["type"]` to `"sweep"`.
 ```aidl